cchoe1/tradeassist/README.md

 In order for this to work properly, please ensure that this software is running whenever you are trading on GDAX.
 You can find more detailed instructions on installation below:

 If you would like to contribute or fix any bugs, please fork off this repository and make your changes on a new branch and submit a pull request with that branch.
+Submit any issues or bugs you may find to the 'Issues' page on this Github repository or send me an e-mail at calvinchoe1@gmail.com.

 Some configuration is required.
 Please check under the Installation section for more information.